OWASP/owasp-mastg/Document/0x04f-Testing-Network-Communication.md

 ### Static Analysis

+First, you should identify all network requests in the source code and ensure that no plain HTTP URLs are used.
+Make sure that sensitive information is sent over secure channels by using [`HttpsURLConnection`](https://developer.android.com/reference/javax/net/ssl/HttpsURLConnection.html "HttpsURLConnection") or [`SSLSocket`](https://developer.android.com/reference/javax/net/ssl/SSLSocket.html "SSLSocket") (for socket-level communication using TLS).

-Since Android 9 (API level 28), cleartext HTTP traffic is blocked by default.
-However, there are multiple ways in which an application can still send cleartext HTTP traffic:
+Next, you should ensure that the app is not allowing cleartext HTTP traffic.
+Since Android 9 (API level 28) cleartext HTTP traffic is blocked by default but there are multiple ways in which an application can still send it:

 - Setting the [`android:usesCleartextTraffic`](https://developer.android.com/guide/topics/manifest/application-element#usesCleartextTraffic "Android documentation - usesCleartextTraffic flag") attribute of the `<application>` tag in the AndroidManifest.xml file.
 Note that this flag is ignored in case the [Network Security Configuration](https://developer.android.com/training/articles/security-config.html) is configured.
 - Configuring the network security config to enable cleartext traffic by setting the `cleartextTrafficPermitted` attribute to true on `<domain-config>` elements.